 The current situation is Enron writ large.
 We have more derivatives, more leverage, and bigger losses.
 Wall Street is hardly superior when it comes to generosity and detachment from worldly goods.

-2008 will be a tough year.
+The year 2008 will be a tough one.
 We may witness the largest financial crisis in history.
 We need to study the past to see how we got here.
 But more than that, we must think about the future.

 In order to make finance safe for our children, we need better laws and regulations.
 This is hard to accomplish, however, and it’s never enough.
 Unless people – at least most people – are willing to do what is right because it is right, our laws will be objects of mockery and abuse.

 First we need a change of heart.
 Perhaps we’ll then get the laws right, too.